koowan/FlightBookingSystem/README.md

 When booking is confirmed, the passenger name is checked against the original reservation.

-A flight has 3 states : Available, checking in and closed.
+A flight has 3 states : Available, checking in, boarding and closed.

 When flight is checking in, it can be cancelled or booked but no reservations can be made.